jon-hanson/parsecj/README.md

 ```

 The `Consumed` type could in theory be handled in a similar fashion,
-however there are two subtleties to be dealt with.
+however there are two subtleties to take into account:

 1. The Haskell code uses the name `Consumed` for both the type and the type constructor -
 in Java we chose to call the former `ConsumedT` to distinguish it from the latter.